mwerski/RemoteDebug/README.md

 - Included changes from the following PRs (not included in the original library ATTOW):
   - <https://github.com/JoaoLopesF/RemoteDebug/pull/73>
   - <https://github.com/JoaoLopesF/RemoteDebug/pull/56>
 - MAJOR CHANGE: Removed ArduinoWebsockets from the sources and used the one from the library manager.
-There is still "a little problem" with <https://github.com/Links2004/arduinoWebSockets> -- it doens't compile under ESP32 (latest version 2.4.1), so we use the older version 2.3.4.
+There is still "a little problem" with <https://github.com/Links2004/arduinoWebSockets> -- it doesn't compile under ESP32 (latest version 2.4.1), so we use the older version 2.3.4.
 This is a temporary solution, until the problem is fixed.